Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/README.md

 ```

 #### For mean-field calculations:
-The parameters are not required in the simulation and don't need to be specified.
-For example if you want to compute again the phase diagram in the mean-field approximation (see the figures), you want to compute 1000 iterations over $\mu$ and $J$ and a precision for convergence $\epsilon = 10^{-6}$.
+It's not necessary to precise all parameters for the simulation.
+The parameters you use should match your goal.
+For example if you want to compute again the phase diagram in the mean-field approximation (see the figures), with 1000 iterations over $\mu$ and $J$ and a precision for convergence $\epsilon = 10^{-6}$.
 The command line to do so is the following:
 ```sh
 ./QuantumProject -i 1000 -e 6 --t "mean"
 ```